Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             To run a node on macOS, you need a macOS installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

-            - `Download the macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.2.pkg>`_
+            - `Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.2.pkg>`_

             To learn how to run a node on Mac, see :ref:`Run and manage a node on macOS  <run-node-macos>`.